FredrikAugust/FredrikAugust/README.md

 🎓 I have a BSc in Informatics from NTNU Trondheim

-🔭 I’m currently working on developing APIs in Kotlin and Spring Boot
+🔭 I’m currently working in Operations and DevOps

-🌱 I’m currently learning software architecture patterns
+🌱 I’m currently learning how to do my job well

 💬 Ask me about functional programming, Azure and Cloud Networking